 Actinomycosis has been associated with IUDs.
 Remove Kyleena from symptomatic women and treat with antibiotics.
 The significance of actinomyces-like organisms on Pap smear in an asymptomatic IUD user is unknown, and so this finding alone does not always require Kyleena removal and treatment.
 When possible, confirm a Pap smear diagnosis with cultures.

-Partial or complete expulsion of Kyleena may occur resulting in the loss of contraceptive protection.
+Partial or complete expulsion of Kyleena may occur resulting in the loss of efficacy.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Kyleena typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
-The risk of expulsion may be increased when the uterus is not completely involuted.
+Consider further diagnostic imaging, such as x-ray, if expulsion is suspected based on ultrasound [see Clinical Considerations For Use And Removal ].
 In clinical trials, a 5-year expulsion rate of 3.5% (59 out of 1,690 subjects) was reported.

 Bleeding Pattern Alterations